2016 Metro Manila Film Festival: Box Office gross

 The MMFF Executive Committee announced on December 26, that it has reached the target gross ticket sales during the opening of the festival on December 25, Christmas Day.
 The MMFF also announced the 4 top-grossing movies during the opening day, in alphabetical order, namely Ang Babae sa Septic Tank 2: #ForeverIsNotEnough, Die Beautiful, Seklusyon and Vince & Kath & James.
 However, the committee did not disclose the actual box office earnings at that time, since most of the cinemas reportedly didn't submit the full ticket gross reports.
 According to MMDA Chairman Thomas Orbos, the 2016 edition had grossed only half a billion pesos or half of last year's total gross.
-The Metro Manila Development Authority was criticized for not releasing official earnings of each film.
+The Metropolitan Manila Development Authority was criticized for not releasing official earnings of each film.
 This led to some film studios releasing their own earnings.

 Here are the rankings and overall gross ticket sales as of January 3, 2017: